British Study on Passing Clearance and Helmets

 Summary: Dr Ian Walker's measurements show that under some conditions British drivers leave 3.3 inches more passing distance if the cyclist is not wearing a helmet, and another 2.2 inches if the cyclist is wearing a wig.
 The average passing clearance for all three cases was more than four feet.
 The cyclist's position on the road changed everything, canceling the difference at times.
+A new study in 2013 supports our contention that Walker had misinterpreted his data.

 Note: the full study was published in Accident Analysis and Prevention 39 (2007) 417–425.